lineality/Online_Voting_Using_One_Time_Pads/README.md

 '''

 ## common perception problems and pitfalls
-### the 'sweet tooth' or 'channel surfing' problem, or 'eternal quest' problems
+-  the 'sweet tooth' or 'channel surfing' problem, or 'eternal quest' problems
-- people ignore details and endless search for a 'feels perfect' solution on entirely enterainment-stimulation criteria.
+- people ignore details and endlessly search for a 'feels perfect' solution on entirely entertainment-stimulation criteria.
+- rebellion
+- KT areas
+-

 ### needs, goals, and products
 - topic: contracts and coordinated decisions